Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 ### Running on XC50
-Before launching the program, don't forget to load the python module and activate the virtual environment where `mpi4py` has been installed
+Before launching the program, don't forget to load the python module and activate the virtual environment where `mpi4py` has been installed.
+Additionally, you need to set the locale to UTF-8.
 ```
 module load cray-python/#.#.#
 source [virtual environment directory]/bin/activate
+export LANG=en_CA.UTF-8
 ```

 # Executing the model